-Join Anne-Marie Concepción for an in-depth discussion in this video Converting with Kindle Previewer, part of InDesign CC 2015: EPUB Fundamentals.
+Join Anne-Marie Concepción for an in-depth discussion in this video Converting with Kindle Previewer, part of Learning InDesign CC 2015: EPUBs.

 - I've mentioned a number of times in this course that to get your ebook into the Kindle Store, you're going to have to convert the EPUB to the Kindle proprietary format known as KF8.
 Now the good news is that Kindle gives us a free utility called Kindle Previewer that will convert our EPUBs to KF8 and lets us preview what it looks like in different devices in the Kindle family.
 Now before we talk about installing Kindle Previewer and using it to convert your EPUBs, I just want to call your attention to this fantastic issue that we just published at InDesign magazine.